nstuart0/nstuart0/README.md

 - 👋 Hi, I’m @nstuart0
 - 👀 I’m interested in Python and SQL development
 - 🌱 I’m currently learning data engineering and data science
-- 💞️ I’m looking to collaborate on natural language processing, machine learning, and geospatial visualizations
+- 💞️ I’m looking to collaborate on natural language processing, web scraping, and geospatial visualizations
 - 📫 How to reach me @nstuart0

 <!---